Ma-Marcinowski/Verificational-Model/README.md

     | 3 | 1/2 | 0.0297 | 0.9907 | 0.1808 | 0.9518 | Manual LR reduction to 0.000001 (1e-6) |
     | 4 | 2/2 | 0.0304 | 0.9905 | 0.1809 | 0.9520 | None |

-    * Training dataframe part - TDP - utilized for a given epoch of training is indicated by its index;
+    * Training dataframe part - TDP - utilized for a given epoch of training is indicated by its index.

   * 3.7.5.
 Training rerun of epochs following the first one (learning rate reductions by a factor of 0.01):